VickenMat/Blockchain-Launchpad/Launchpad.md

 - Transparency : The blockchain is fully public and immutable, meaning it cannot be manipulated or deleted.
 Every transaction can be seen or tracked at any time
 - Fraud Detection : A shared blockchain can be used to detect fraud, even when entities are not at liberty to share all the of the identifying details
 - International Trade : As opposed to maneuving through a complex network of negotiations spanning suppliers, manufacturers, distributors, retailers, and countries, blockchains allow you to bypass them and transact with low fees and quick transfers
 - Independence : Cryptocurrencies are designed to be decentralized without the control of a single government or central bank.
-Users have unrestricted access to their coins, but this also means full responsibility
+Users have unrestricted access to their coins, but this also means full responsibility.
+You can store them in [hot or cold storage](https://investorjunkie.com/crypto/hot-wallet-vs-cold-wallet/)

 - Accessibility : Users do not need access to traditional banking and its resitrictions to use or purchase tokens.
 All that is required is an internet connection and a wallet address

 ### [Risks](https://www.fidelity.com/learning-center/trading-investing/crypto/risks-and-benefits-of-crypto)